cogolabs/cyto/docs/gettingStarted.md

 ## The cyto.config.js file

 The `cyto.config.js` file is the key piece of any template.
 It holds all the information Cyto needs to take a template and create its specified boilerplate.
-A `cyto.config.js` must be written in Javascript, but you'll only need to understand basic Javascript syntax to get started using them.
+A `cyto.config.js` must be written in Javascript, but you'll only need to understand basic Javascript syntax to get started.
 The actual config for the template is an object exported by the `cyto.config.js` file.
 That object must contain, at minimum, four keys:

 1. `templateId`: A unique identifier that determines where Cyto will look for the template in the GTL.
 Each `templateId` must be of the format `<group>/<name>`, where `group` is a logical grouping for related templates and `name` is a more specific descriptor for that template within the group.
 This template is in the `cyto` group and has a name of `tutorial`.
 2. `dependencies`: An array that represents everything a template needs to be generated.
 Dependencies can be strings, objects, or functions (more on this later).
 In this template, we have one string dependency: `{{id}}.txt`.
 This means Cyto will look for a file called `{{id}}.txt` inside of the `cyto/tutorial` directory and output it when the template is generated.